Tradandan/cndan/readme.md

 This repository contains two scripts for setting up WordPress:

 1. **wp-rds.sh**: For setting up WordPress with an AWS RDS database.
 Ideal for learning about and using RDS.
-2. **wp-full-control.sh**: For a full local setup of WordPress and phpMyAdmin on an EC2 instance using a self-hosted MySQL database.
+2. **wp-full-control.sh.x**: For a full local setup of WordPress and phpMyAdmin on an EC2 instance using a self-hosted MySQL database.
 Perfect for quick testing or playing with WordPress.

 ## Features
 - **Both Scripts**: